 SKF in Zambia has supported Emerging Cooking Solutions by providing new bearings for the company’s pellet machine.
 SKF has also subsidized stoves for the company’s employees.
 SKF and Emerging Cooking Solutions share another point of interest: Both companies have been acknowledged by the World Wide Fund for Nature (WWF) for their climate work – SKF through its inclusion in the WWF Climate Savers programme and Emerging Cooking Solutions through its recognition as a WWF Climate Solver.

 When Per Löfberg, co-founder of the Swedish-Zambian company Emerging Cooking Solutions, recently visited SKF in Gothenburg, he carried with him one of the portable wood gas stoves his company has begun selling in Zambia as a way to curb the use of charcoal cooking fires.

 It is the fuel, not the stove itself, that is the most important part of Löfberg’s initiative.
 In Zambia, as in several other African countries, the search for cooking fuel has resulted in massive deforestation.
 In some countries, more than 95 percent of forests have disappeared.
-Meanwhile, millions of tons of biomass are going to waste as piles of peanut shells, sugarcane scraps and sawdust rot away or are burned unnecessarily.
+Meanwhile, millions of tonnes of biomass are going to waste as piles of peanut shells, sugar cane scraps and sawdust rot away or are burned unnecessarily.
 Emerging Cooking Solutions now wants to utilize this bio waste and convert it into fuel.